AtrCheema/AI4Water/README.md

 A uniform and siplified framework for rapid expermenting with deep leanring and machine learning based models for time series and 1D data.
+To put into Andrej Karapathy's [words](https://twitter.com/karpathy/status/1350503355299205120)

+`Because deep learning is so empirical, success in it is to a large extent proportional to raw experimental throughput, the ability to babysit a large number of experiments at once, staring at plots and tweaking/re-launching what works.
+ This is necessary, but not sufficient.`"`

-The purpose of the repository is
+The specific purposes of the repository are
-* compliment the functionality of keras by making pre and post processing easeier for time-series prediction problems
+* compliment the functionality of keras by making pre and post processing easeier for time-series prediction/classification problems (also holds true for any 1D data)
 * save, load/reload or build models from readable json file.
-* both of above functionalities should be available without complicating simple keras implementation.
+* both of above functionalities should be available without complicating keras implementation.
 * provide a uniform `one window` interface for optimizing hyper-parameters using either Bayesian, random or grid search for any kind of model using `HyperOpt` class.
 This class sits on top of [BayesSearchCV](https://scikit-optimize.github.io/stable/modules/generated/skopt.BayesSearchCV.html), [GridSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html#sklearn.model_selection.GridSearchCV),